phraber/pixelgram/README.md

   devtools::install_github("phraber/pixgram")

-  library(pixgramr)
+  vignette("pixgramr")

-For some examples, see the vignette (which may require building it) or this pdf -  https://github.com/phraber/pixgram/blob/master/examples.pdf
+If you cannot see the vignette, please see this PDF file for examples - https://github.com/phraber/pixgram/blob/master/examples.pdf